The Tough Guide to Fantasyland: Description

 There are entries for Dark Lords and what they do, magic swords and where they come from, haunted forests and what they contain, and so on.
-It can all be read as a thinly-veiled criticism of the fantasy genre for being overly derivative, clichéd, and unimaginative.
+It can all be read as a thinly veiled criticism of the fantasy genre as overly derivative, clichéd, and unimaginative.
 Alternatively it can be seen as an affectionate study of the themes and ideas that resonate through fantasy writing.
 The tone is generally tongue-in-cheek, with such explanations as why there are Dark Lords but no Dark Ladies, why casual sex in Fantasyland almost never results in pregnancy, and why male virginity is useless whereas female virginity is highly prized.

 Publication history

 The first edition Tough Guide (Vista, 1996, ISBN 0-575-60106-X) was a 223-page paperback.
 It was reissued in paperback by Gollancz in 1997 and first published in the US by DAW Books in 1998, both in paperback.
 There was a hardcover Science Fiction Book Club edition in 1999 (US) and Gollancz issued a "mini-hardcover" in 2004 (UK).

-The Guide was heavily revised for the 2006 Firebird / Penguin edition (trade paperback; 2007 hardcover; US only?).
+The Guide was heavily revised for the 2006 Firebird / Penguin edition.
 The guidebook metaphor was enhanced in many ways: the map was re-done, clip art eliminated, insets included (mimicking contemporary guidebook layout), "Tough Guides" to other non-existent places referenced and listed, and so on.

 About two dozen symbolic silhouettes in the margin identify "Food" (a fork and knife), "Cliche" (the letter 'C'), and so on.

 The new front cover design mimicked some guidebooks, with "The Essential Guide to Fantasy Travel (Revised and Updated Edition)" along the top edge and a mock rubber stamp "Dark Lord approved!" in the illustration.

 Reception

 Jonathan Palmer reviewed The Tough Guide to Fantasyland for Arcane magazine, rating it a 7 out of 10 overall.
-Palmer comments that "Although there are some audible chuckles to be had, the Guide is not a side-splitter (unlike Henry Root's World of Knowledge, to which it owes a considerable debt), but it is welcome fillip to those who feel that Fantasyland has become a little predictable.
-For [the price], this book is recommended."
+Palmer comments that "although there are some audible chuckles to be had, the Guide is not a side-splitter (unlike Henry Root's World of Knowledge, to which it owes a considerable debt), but it is welcome fillip to those who feel that Fantasyland has become a little predictable.
+For [the price], this book is recommended".

 The Tough Guide was a finalist for the 1997 Hugo Award for Best Related Work, and for a World Fantasy Award, year's best special contribution, professional.
 It was voted third place for a Locus Award, year's best nonfiction book.